LCLPYT/kibu/README.md

 ## Gradle Dependency
 You can install kibu via Gradle.

-To use kibu in your project, modify your `project.gradle`:
+To use kibu in your project, modify your `build.gradle`:
 ```groovy
 repositories {
     mavenCentral()